• Home

 How to Create Financial Charts in Excel?

-Excel, often paired with an income statement template, is one of the most popular tools for businesses and professionals looking to visualize data.
+Excel, often paired with an income statement template in Excel, is one of the most popular tools for businesses and professionals looking to visualize data.

 However, the default Excel features offer only basic financial graphs and charts in Excel.
-These tools can make creating a clear financial market graph or professional accounting graphs a challenge.
+These tools can make creating a clear financial market graph or professional financial graphs a challenge.

 The good news is, you don’t have to give up Excel.
-By installing third-party apps like ChartExpo, you can transform Excel into a powerful data visualization tool.
+By installing third-party apps, you can transform Excel into a powerful data visualization tool.

-With ready-made charts like Progress Charts, Stacked Bar Charts, Side-by-Side Bar Charts, and more, you can quickly create detailed financial diagrams and accounting graphs that make your data easy to interpret and present.
+With ready-made charts, you can quickly create detailed financial diagrams and accounting graphs that make your data easy to interpret and present.

 Why ChartExpo?

-ChartExpo is a financial charts maker that comes as an add-in you can easily install in your Excel.
+ChartExpo is a financial chart maker that comes as an add-in you can easily install in your Excel.

-With different insightful and ready-to-use visualizations, including Tornado charts and Sankey diagrams in Excel, ChartExpo turns your complex, raw data into compelling visual renderings that tell the story of your data.
+With different insightful and ready-to-use visualizations, including a Tornado chart and a Sankey chart in Excel, ChartExpo turns your complex, raw data into compelling visual renderings that tell the story of your data.

 With just a few clicks, the app produces simple and clear visualization designs.

-Yes, ChartExpo generates financial graphs in Excel that are amazingly easy to interpret, even for non-technical audiences, making it one of the most efficient financial charts makers available.
+Yes, ChartExpo generates financial graphs in Excel that are amazingly easy to interpret, even for non-technical audiences, making it one of the most efficient financial chart makers available.

 Keep reading because we’ll show you how to install and use ChartExpo to generate visually stunning financial charts in the coming section.